 Blockchain technology is said to increase the transparency of trading on a large scale.
-So what is blockchain exactly, what is its potential in the fashion space, and what barriers need to be overcome to ensure an ethical and sustainable implementation?
+So what is blockchain exactly, what is its potential in the fashion space, and what barriers need to be overcome to ensure a more sustainable implementation?

 The age of transparency

-At Good On You, we firmly believe in transparency.
-We think it is the first step towards accountability and making the fashion industry more ethical and sustainable.
+At Good On You, we firmly believe in transparency, and we think it’s the first step towards accountability and making the fashion industry more ethical and sustainable.

-But how did we come to this current state where we know nothing to very little about how our clothes are made?
+But how did we come to this current state where we know so little about how our clothes are made?
 When fast fashion as we know it today started developing around the 1990s, the pressure for retailers to cut down prices for consumers and costs for the brands grew tremendously.
-Companies relocated their once-local factories abroad in search of lower labour costs, and cut corners to source and produce raw materials cheaply.
-This lead to vast, complex, and opaque supply chains.
+Companies relocated their once-local factories abroad in search of lower labour costs and cut corners to cheaply source and produce raw materials—this lead to vast, complex, and opaque supply chains.

-But this is the age of the internet, of the metaverse, of information.
-People are demanding more transparency from fashion brands, and new technologies and tools—like the Good On You app and directory—are helping people know more about how their clothes were made and which brands are ethical or not.
+But this is the age of the internet, the metaverse, and information.
+People are demanding more transparency from fashion brands.
+New technologies and tools—like the Good On You app and directory—are helping people know more about how their clothes were made and which brands are responsible or not.

 The technology that has been on everyone’s lips for the past few years is blockchain.
 You’ve no doubt heard of NFTs or Bitcoin and other cryptocurrencies, but blockchain has many other uses—and its applications within the fashion industry are only starting to be researched.